 Repeated phrases, dates, and names of which you are already sure can help to familiarize you with a new handwriting style.
 For example, when working with baptismal records in Portuguese language parishes, common phrases such as "batizado solemnemente com santos óleos, por mim," "assinado," and "padrinho" can help familiarize the researcher with a particular style.
 In surnames and given names that have already been encountered in other records, one can also identify specific letter styles used by the writer.

 Dates are also a valuable source since the number of alternatives for a date is limited to 12 months and 31 numbers, as well as the numbers for the years, all of which can be compared with preceding or following entries.

 Generally, the text with which you are working can help you find the meaning of a difficult word or passage.
 The following three suggestions should aid you in using the surrounding text:

 Remember that a great deal of variety in handwriting can be found in a single document.
 It is common to find various styles of the same letter within a given document and even within the same word.
 Any word may also be written in different ways.
 Due to linguistic variations discussed in the Challenges section on this site, there can also be various spellings of the same name.
 Such a variety of spellings in the same manuscript is common.

-Frequently, one can get a general idea of what a particularly difficult letter could be by comparing it with those letters on the alphabet charts available here.
+Frequently, one can get a general idea of what a particularly difficult letter could be by comparing it with those letters on the Alphabet Charts.
 However, it should be recognized that handwriting varies drastically from person to person, as well as from time period to time period, and a particular letter in a document may not be found on the alphabet charts provided.

 Consult an outside source, especially when a name is involved.
 The following sources, or ones similar to them, can be of great assistance in deciphering a name:

 Additional name lists can be found in the Portuguese Paleography: Portuguese Paleography - Names and Naming Customs.